Kandy-IO/kandy-hid-sdk/README.md

 - Ending a call: sending 'call_end' to the device will cause the device to hang up.
 - Muting / unmuting an active call: sending 'call_mute' / 'call_unmute' will cause the device to perform the requested operation.
 - Holding / resuming a call: sending 'call_hold' / 'call_resume' will cause the device to perform the requested operation.
+- Performing a call swap: when preconditions are met, sending a 'call_hold' followed immediately by 'call_resume' will cause the device to perform swap between active and held calls.
+See [call swap documentation](./docs/swap.md).

 ### Actions performed on the device: